 4. Yunnan Nationalities Village

-China is home to many minority ethnic groups, and especially so in Yunnan where 26 groups practise their customs and traditions.
+China is home to many minority ethnic groups, especially so in Yunnan, where 26 groups practise their customs and traditions.
+So, if you're looking to add a unique cultural experience to your Kunming itinerary, be sure to include a visit to the Yunnan Nationalities Village.

 Depending on when you arrive, you might even get to catch some traditional dance performances, folk music or exhibitions by local craftsmen.
 Timings are all listed at the park entrance, just remember to snap a picture of that before entering.